Michael-Nyawade/book-library/README.md

 - **Tailwind CSS** – for styling and responsiveness
 - **Open Library API** – for fetching book data

-## 🧠 Current Progress

-Right now, the app can search for books and display results.
-Next steps include improving layout alignment, adding a book details page, and refining the UI.

 ## 🧩 How to Run the Project

 1. Clone this repository